WFST-UNIONS-HSC/Fourier_Quad_Pipeline/CPP_GUIDE.md

 Stage 7 writes 24 fields through WCS parity.
 Stage 9 appends exposure chi-square, so the default final row has 18 external fields + one CCD number + 25 pipeline fields = 44 fields.
 Explicit external projection changes the external prefix width.
-RA, Dec, and photo-z must remain available to the pipeline.
+Preserve the `ra`, `dec`, `zp`, and observed-band magnitude fields required by the input contract, plus any additional fields consumed by enabled downstream stages.

 ## Common errors

 - Do not enable Stage 9 without Stage 8.
 - The external-catalog output cannot equal or be below its input directory.
-- Explicit projection must contain raw RA, Dec, and photo-z fields.
+- Explicit projection must preserve the fields consumed by every enabled stage.
 - Lite cannot enable branches that were removed from its source.
 - Use container paths in CLI arguments executed inside Docker/Apptainer.